 5. Nitecore NB10000 Gen 3 Ultralight Power Bank

 Speaking of charging, this is the perfect gift for that friend who’s always trying to bum some juice for their phone.
 Nitecore are changing the game with their lightweight power banks.
-The NB10000 power bank weights 150g and can recharge an iPhone 15 Pro 1.9 times.
-There are bigger ones on Ultralight Hiker’s site too, with the price and weight going up incrementally.
+The NB10000 power bank weighs 150g and can recharge an iPhone 15 Pro 1.9 times.
+There are bigger ones on Ultralight Gear’s site too, with the price and weight going up incrementally.

 8. Victorinox Climber Swiss Army Knife